 - Provide correct documentation, such as a detailed cupping reports and full description profiles of your coffees.
 Buyers expect evidence of the grading process and the final cupping score of your coffee.
 Being able to indicate the coffee’s variety, altitude, fragrance, aftertaste, balance, sweetness and uniformity will be important in conveying that you know the coffee you have.
 Note that buyers will cup and regrade your coffee.

-The specialty segment focus strongly on quality, taste, origin, sustainability and long-term direct trade relations.
+The speciality segment focus strongly on quality, taste, origin, sustainability and long-term direct trade relations.
 Annual competitions identify the highest quality coffees produced worldwide.
-Specialty coffees are produced around the world, but the role of governments in producing countries and their policies for the coffee sector are important to take into account as they have a big influence on the opportunities and the development of the sector.
+Speciality coffees are produced around the world, but the role of governments in producing countries and their policies for the coffee sector are important to take into account as they have a big influence on the opportunities and the development of the sector.

 Green coffee competitions for the highest quality coffees

 The Cup of Excellence is an annual competition held in several coffee-producing countries to identify the highest quality coffees produced.
 Rewarded coffees are sold in global online auctions at premium prices.
 The competition is organised by the Alliance for Coffee Excellence.

 Countries that currently host the Cup of Excellence competition are Brazil, Burundi, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Rwanda and Peru.
 In 2020, the Cup of Excellence competition takes place in Ethiopia for the first time.
 Indonesia intends to host the competition soon, but currently faces funding and logistics hurdles.
 Ecuador will host a pilot programme of the competition in 2020.